 I have found fellow turtle bloggers who have misquoted on this particular topic that green turtles eat jellyfish.
 However, that is untrue because green turtles are herbivores.

 Conclusion On Can Turtles Get High

 In short, the answer to can turtles get high is, “yes, they can, but they shouldn’t.”

 As reptiles, turtles have cannabinoid receptors 1 and 2.
 These receptors allow them to feel stimulated and elusive and get high on THC, the psychoactive agent present in marijuana.

 But there’s no documented case of turtles getting high on any stimulant by themselves in the wild.

 Likewise, there is no adequate scientific data and research that studies the effects of psychoactive agents like marijuana on turtles.
 There could be adverse reactions, and we wouldn’t know anything since turtles aren’t expressive creatures.

-Thus, by all means, you should never let curiosity get the best of you and experiment to see can turtles get high or not.
+Thus, by all means, you should never let curiosity get the best of you and experiment to see can turtles get stoned or not.